Adding Beans to The Diabetic Diet

 The Significance of Resistant Starches

-Ask a Healer Home ~*~ Search for More on Diabetes
+Ask A Healer Series on Diabetes

-...Beans, not just good for your heart!
+Beans, not just good for your heart!

-Resistant Starches in the Diabetic Diet
+Resistant Starches in the Diabetic Diet:

 Scientists classify a starch as resistant if it resists digestion in the small intestine and ends up in the large intestine as more of a fiber.
 The reason this may be very beneficial for diabetics is that these resistant starches lowers glycemic response and helps reduce the insulin spikes that often follow the ingestion of simple carbs and sugars.

-What foods are resistant starches?
+Which foods are resistant starches?

 1. Beans